Are you ready for some truth?

 As I mentioned, but it’s worth reiterating – stress and back problems are covered and these are major causes of claims.

-You can read more about what income protection covers you for here.
+You can read more about what income protection covers here.

 You’ll receive a single tax-free lump sum.